How Can You Get the Right Amount of Vitamin D?

 How is vitamin D deficiency or insufficiency treated?

-Low levels of vitamin D can be both prevented and treated in three ways:
+Low levels of vitamin D can be both treated in three ways:

 - Increasing sun exposure